giselaortt/giselaortt.github.io/pages/german.md

 4. <b>Practice your Anki every day!</b><br>
 <br>

-Try to anki between 5 to 20 words a day, depending on your availability.
-This loop is specially suited for beginners.
+Try to anki between 5 to 20 words a day, depending on your availability. <b>This loop is specially suited for beginners</b>.
 After you pass initial vocabulary you can rely on the content you consume and stop using lists of words.
 <br><br>
 ##### Anki tips: